skuid/skuid-labs/experiments/dataSources/HubSpotREST/standardObjects/README.md

-# HubSpot Sample Page 1: Work with HubSpot standard objects
+# Work with HubSpot standard objects
 This sample page provides examples of working with 2 standard objects in HubSpot, Deals and Line Items.
 Some functionalities include:
 * Query, insert, update, and delete Deals